woorimjung/rvcrq/README.md

  : Code to calculate the BIC of the proposed method.

 - [MVC.m](https://github.com/woorimjung/rvcrq/edit/main/MVC.m)
- : Code for estimating varying coefficients using the KNN method for multiple responses.
+ : Code for estimating VC for multiple responses by applying the KNN method to each response separately.

 - [BICforKNN.m](https://github.com/woorimjung/rvcrq/edit/main/BICforKNN.m)
  : Code to calculate the BIC of the KNN method.